MoonPoet/xaprb-src/content/blog/intrinsic-extrinsic-motivation.md

 Knowing what to look for makes it easy for me to see these patterns and influences in my life.
 For example, when the Fedora developers switched the default to a new version of the Gnome desktop environment, [I made a sincere effort to learn how to use it](/blog/2011/06/28/how-i-ended-my-trial-of-gnome-3/) before I decided to abandon it.
-Another example: one of the four Core Values of VividCortex is empathy, which I [contrast](/blog/better-than-the-golden-rule/) with the Golden Rule.^[Imagine the difference if my father had been empathetic and curious enough to understand why I resisted his punishment systems.]
+Another example: one of the four Core Values of VividCortex is empathy, which I [contrast](/blog/better-than-the-golden-rule/) with the Golden Rule.^[Imagine the difference if my father had been empathetic and curious enough to understand why I resisted his systems.]
 What makes work fun for *me* is [growth, impact, and great people](/blog/three-keys-rewarding-career-challenge-impact-people/).
 But not everyone values the same things, so I try hard not to assume.